Orchestrating microservices and multi-container applications for high scalability and availability

-Figure 4-7 shows the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster, and you can deploy containers to the rest of the nodes that are managed as a single pool from an application point of view.
-This allows you to scale to thousands or even tens of thousands of containers.
+In figure 4-24 you can see the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster and you can deploy containers to the rest of the nodes which are managed as a single pool from an application point of view and allows you to scale to thousands or even tens of thousands of containers.

 Development environment for Kubernetes

-In the development environment that Docker announced in July 2018, Kubernetes can also run in a single development machine (Windows 10 or macOS) by just installing Docker Desktop.
-You can later deploy to the cloud (AKS) for further integration tests, as shown in figure 4-8.
+In the development environment, Docker announced in July 2018 that Kubernetes can also run in a single development machine (Windows 10 or macOS) by simply installing Docker Desktop.
+You can later deploy to the cloud (AKS) for further integration tests, as shown in figure 4-25.

 There are no fees for any of the software installed by default as part of AKS.
 All default options are implemented with open-source software.
 AKS is available for multiple virtual machines in Azure.
 You're charged only for the compute instances you choose, as well as the other underlying infrastructure resources consumed, such as storage and networking.
 There are no incremental charges for AKS itself.

 For further implementation information on deployment to Kubernetes based on kubectl and original .yaml files, check the post on Setting eShopOnContainers up in AKS (Azure Kubernetes Service).

 When deploying an application to a Kubernetes cluster, you can use the original kubectl.exe CLI tool using deployment files based on the native format (.yaml files), as already mentioned in the previous section.
 However, for more complex Kubernetes applications such as when deploying complex microservice-based applications, it's recommended to use Helm.